-REFLECTION AND ATONEMENT GUIDELINES
+ARTICLE 12 - REFLECTION AND ATONEMENT GUIDELINES

-Reflections and atonements are activities intended to give a student an opportunity to learn from a situation at school that falls into one of the non-compliance categories described previously.
-Reflections are after school whereas atonements are done during the school day.
-The goal when any student serves a reflection or atonement is to bring about a change in behavior that is in line with the school's mission, values and the well-being of the CIC community as a whole.
+Reflections and amendments/repairs are spaces for introspection that offer students an opportunity to learn from a situation that falls into one of the categories described above.
+Reflections occur after school hours, while amendments/repairs occur within school hours.
+The objective of this experience is to provide the student with the opportunity to promote a change in their behavior that is in accordance with the mission and values of the school and with the general well-being of the CIC community.